openstack/ironic/doc/source/admin/cleaning.rst

 information about the nature of the cleaning failure.

-A ``clean failed`` node can be moved to ``manageable`` state, where it cannot be scheduled by nova and you can safely attempt to fix the node.
+A ``clean failed`` node can be moved to ``manageable`` state, where it cannot be scheduled by Nova and you can safely attempt to fix the node.
 To move a node from ``clean failed`` to ``manageable``::

   baremetal node manage $node_ident